isana25/Python-for-Data-Science-AI-Development/README.md

 - Sets

 ## Module 3: Python Programming Fundamentals
-- Conditions
-- Branching
+- Conditions and Branching
 - Loops
 - Functions
-- Objects
+- Exception Handling
-- Classes
+- Objects and Classes
+- Practice with Python Programming Fundamentals

-## Module 4: How to work with Data
+## Module 4: Working with Data in Python
+- Reading and Writing Files with Open
 - Loading data with Python's built-in functions
 - Using Libraries like Numpy and Pandas
-- Application Programming Interfaces (APIs)
+- Numpy in Python

+## Module 5: APIs and Data Collection
+- Simple APIs
+- REST APIs, Web Scraping, and Working with Files
+- Final Exam